deadlydog/Invoke-MsBuild/readme.md

 Invoke-MsBuild -Path "C:\Some Folder\MyProject.csproj" -ShowBuildOutputInCurrentWindow
 ```

-Builds the given C# project, displaying the output from MsBuild in the current window.
+Builds the given C# project and displays the output from MsBuild in the current terminal window.

 ---